mmarini/search_app/README.md

 ## Database
 In order to search, models are added to an internal database.
 There is only 1 database instance (it's a singleton), which contains many tables.
+Each table has to have a unique name.
 There is 1 table per object type (Organisation, User, Ticket).
 The objects are stored in an array on the table.

 Each table also has many indexes.
 The index is a hash of values, which returns a set of positions of where the objects are stored within the table.
 Currently, every field on a model is indexed, but it doesn't have to be that way.
 The indexable_fields method on each model could be overridden if only a select number of fields are to be indexed.

+The index will index the value as is.
+If the value is an Array, it will index each item in the array.

 ## Models
 Each of the three models (Organisation, Ticket, User) maps to each of the test files that was provided for the